-320 Adelaide Street, Brisbane
+320 Adelaide Street Repositioning, Brisbane

 320 Adelaide Street

-Brisbane QLD 4000
+Brisbane City QLD 4000

 320 Adelaide Street

-Brisbane QLD 4000
+Brisbane City QLD 4000

 Currently occupied by Christie Spaces, 320 Adelaide Street was initially erected in 1959.
 In the 1990s, the building underwent a façade upgrade, which involved the installation of a synthetic sandstone art deco exterior known as “Futuretec” cladding.
-The Futuretec cladding, measuring between 400mm and 1m in thickness, covers the 5,000m²/12-storey facade of the building.
+The Futuretec cladding, measuring between 400mm and 1m in thickness, covered the 5,000m²/12-storey façade of the building.
 This cladding material is now considered non-compliant with current fire safety regulations.
 Our client saw this as an opportunity to enhance the design to attract new tenants.

 As an alternative to the proposed Kingspan cladding from the UK, which was incompatible with the building’s existing structural and design issues and had a lead time of over 16 weeks, a custom-made local product was suggested.
-The project team collaborated with a Brisbane based manufacturer, to create specially tailored aluminum cladding panels that were suitable for the building.
+The project team collaborated with a Brisbane based manufacturer to create specially tailored aluminium cladding panels that were suitable for the building.
 This approach allowed for regular site visits to inspect the manufacturing processes, ensuring quality control and mitigating lead time issues.
 The resulting product aligned with the building’s design goals and provided solutions for the various issues identified during the ECI investigations.

 Send us a message below and one of our team members will be in touch.